 Underwriters glean valuable information from reviewing the financial statement notes that helps them to assess an organization’s overall risk profile.

 When you analyze a set of financial statements you learn a lot about the organization and its financial situation as of the date of those statements.
 It is all good information, especially information on cash flow, but for Directors and Officers (D&O) Liability Insurance underwriters that’s not sufficient.
-They need to understand not only the events of the past and present but also what risk the FUTURE may hold.
+Underwriters need to understand events of the past and present and also what risk the FUTURE may hold.
 Underwriters want to know: